Update Rank Math via n8n: 2 Methods That Actually Work

 }

-Copy the JSON below and import it into n8n (Settings → Import from File/URL → paste JSON).
-Then update the credentials and test values for your site.
+Copy the JSON below and import it into n8n: go to your workflow editor, click the three-dot menu → Import from File/URL → paste the JSON.
+Update the credentials and test values for your site, then run it against a draft post to verify.

 {